jimktrains/paperbin/README.md

 All of the blocks are then sorted into 3 different groups.
 Only data from any two groups for each set of blocks is needed to regenerate the original message.

-Lastly (and not complete yet), the barcodes in each group are converted to pages of barcodes.
+Lastly, the barcodes in each group are converted to pages of barcodes.

 These barcodes can then be scanned in and reässembled later to create the original message (Work in progress).

+Example
+    gpg --export-secret-key | python3 paperbin.py --name secret-key